11. Matrices and Other Arraysļ

 attribute, andwe refer to the respective default methods when applying binary operators

-allows us to deduce how `+`, `<=`, `&`, etc. behave in a number of different contexts.
+allows us to deduce how `+`, `<=`, `&`, etc. behave in several different contexts.

 Array-Array.
 First, let us note what happens when we operate on two arrays of identical dimensionalities.